 PKF Littlejohn LLP is a Registered Auditor and is regulated in the conduct of its services by the Financial Reporting Council and the Institute of Chartered Accountants in England & Wales (ICAEW), including as a Designated Professional Body for investment business.
 The firm is registered with the Isle of Man Financial Services Authority and the Jersey Financial Services Commission to undertake audit work in connection with market traded companies incorporated in the Isle of Man and Jersey respectively.
 The firm is also registered with the Public Company Accounting Oversight Board and the Canadian Public Accountability Board to undertake audit work in connection with US and Canadian listed entities respectively.

 The firm is also subject to periodic audit and practice assurance reviews by the Quality Assurance Department (QAD) of the ICAEW with full and limited audit assurance reviews on alternate years.
-The QAD carried out a full audit monitoring visit and a whole firm practice assurance review in 2017 and a limited audit assurance review in November 2018.
-The next full audit monitoring visit is due in November 2019.
+The QAD carried out a full audit monitoring visit November 2019 with the next review scheduled to commence in November 2021.

 The European Court of Auditor also reviews the firm’s work on those services provided to the European Union or its institutions.